 It is not uncommon for 3 to 5 year olds to occasionally be limited in various developmental skills.
-If parents /guardians are concerned about their child's development, records can be kept to reference so you may know how your child's day went.
-These records can include, for example verbal skills, naps, nutrition intake, sunscreen application, toileting, and general observations.
+If parents /guardians are concerned about their child's development, records can be kept for reference so you may know how your child's day went.
+These records can include, for example, verbal skills, naps, nutrition intake, sunscreen application, toileting, and general observations.
 A weekly summary of the children's activities can also be provided.
-Please make a request to one of the educators.
+Please request one of the educators.